brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Benchmark

 To measure our performance, we used the deepspeed logger to extract the following metrics from different runs at every 10 steps: model throughput as average number of samples per second, the average allocated memory, and the maximum allocated memory.
 We used `pytorch==2.01`, CUDA `11.7` and `deepspeed==0.10.3`.
-The code for the main loop is in <a href="/assets/GPT-lite-DeepSpeed/train.py">`train.py`</a>, the GPT-lite and benchmark models are in <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">`gptlite.py`</a> and <a href="/assets/GPT-lite-DeepSpeed/benchmark.py">`benchmark.py`</a>, and the launch script is in <a href="/assets/GPT-lite-DeepSpeed/run.sh">`run.sh`</a>.

 All implementations use the same mixed-precision representation, communication bucket sizes, activation checkpointing (disabled), and other config parameters.
 We benchmarked the following implementations (and configs):